adunkman/dctech.tv/README.md

 I once saw a conference talk by [Kronda](https://twitter.com/kronda) which changed the way I thought about the privilege that I have — I had previously felt quite guilty about my situation, but she implanted the idea of leveraging my privileges to help correct the terribleness.

 There’s a bit of a chicken-and-egg problem with conference speaking sometimes — not everyone wants to take a risk on someone new.
-I’ve found that after professional recordings of my previous talks were online, conferences were much more confortable with selecting my talks — and those conferences were more likely to produce professional recordings.
+I’ve found that after professional recordings of my previous talks were online, conferences were much more comfortable with selecting my talks — and those conferences were more likely to produce professional recordings.
 So how do you get your first recording online?

 This is where I can help — I’m certainly not the most qualified, but I have a background in technical theater and the resources to give it a try.
 I could use your help, if you believe in what I am doing — open an issue and tell me your story.